-The twentieth century gave rise to an important new genre, the monochrome.
-In the last few years of her career, Tomie Ohtake partook in the development of this style -at one-hundred years old, she began to innovate in her practices once more.
-According to curator Carolina de Angelis, "the paintings have a different materiality.
-They are made up of thick layers of paint, creating relief."
+In the last few years of her career-at onehundred years old-Tomie Ohtake began to innovate in her practices yet again, undertaking the monochrome as a genre, and engaging with new stylistic endeavors.
+According to curator Carolina de Angelis, 'the paintings have a different materiality.
+They are made of thick layers of paint, creating relief.'
 Another interesting aspect of this body of work is the fact that all of the monochrome paintings are white.
-The absence of color allows for the texture of the piece to emerge, making its physical irregularities play with light and shadow.
+The absence of color allows for the texture of the piece to emerge, making its physical irregularities a play between light and shadow.

-exhibition view Tomie Ohtake: 100-101 Instituto Tomie Ohtake, São Paulo, Brazil, 2015 photo ©Everton Ballardin.
-Courtesy of the artist and Galeria Nara Roesler lithographs, 1969-2015
+exhibition view Tomie Ohtake: 100-101, 2015 Instituto Tomie Ohtake, São Paulo, Brazil photo © Everton Ballardin.
+Courtesy of the artist and Galeria Nara Roesler engravings 1969-2015

 Lithography, like painting, was one of Tomie Ohtake's chosen medium for her artistic production.
-Her first investigations with these techniques were done with serigraphy.
+Her first investigations with these techniques were made with serigraphy.
 Those works are derived from her paintings, as the process not only allowed for image reproduction, but also for the creation of juxtaposed and intertwined color fields.
 In 1972, the artist produced a series of lithographs, of which some pieces were shown at the Venice Biennale of that same year.
 Through these works, Ohtake explored the possibilities that lay within the technique in terms of lines, planes, textures and color scales.

-Recorte da forma # 06, 1999 metal engraving 70 x 100 cm/27.6 x 39.4 in

-Fifteen years later, in 1987, Tomie Ohtake turned to printmaking.
+Recorte da forma # 06, 1999 metal engraving 70 x 100 cm | 27.6 x 39.4 in Fifteen years later, in 1987, Tomie Ohtake turned to lithography.
 In collaboration with printmaker Claudio Vasquez, she began to explore the question of multiplicity.
-The artist created a series of works that were subsequently exhibited in ten different Brazilian state capitals at once, that same year.
+That same year, the artist created a series of works that were subsequently exhibited in ten different Brazilian capital cities at once.
 In the following decade, she continued to experiment with the process.
-In 1999, she produced a series of prints, where she cut out the surrounding paper, leaving only the printed shape.
-Each form was framed between two acrylic plates, and hung slightly separate from the wall, casting a shadow of the shape unto the wall.
+Notably, in 1998 the artist worked along with poet Haroldo de Campos, producing an album of lithographies titled Yu-Gen, which coupled Ohtake's visual compositions and minute lithographic technique, with de Campos' writing.
+Later, in 1999, she produced a series of prints where she cut out the surrounding paper, leaving only the printed shape.
+Each form was framed between two acrylic plates, and hung slightly separate from the wall, casting a shadow of the shape onto the wall.